 With the tools to quit smoking in place, it’s time.

 Avoid placing your cigarettes in a drawer or tucked away somewhere.
 This would allow you to grab another cigarette when you're craving, setting you back.
-Instead throw them out for good.
+Instead, throw them out for good.

 Within the first one to three days, you can expect the effects of nicotine to wear off, causing you to feel a bit irritable.
-Over the next few days, you may find some troubles sleeping or staying focused.
+Over the next few days, you may find some trouble sleeping or staying focused.

 During this time, you may find yourself wanting a cigarette at your normal times.
-Consider avoiding smoking altogether during some of these times, while relieving only some of your cravings using your smoking alternative.
+Consider avoiding smoking altogether during some of these times while relieving only some of your cravings using your smoking alternative.

-This causes many smokers to panic and go back to cigarettes.
+Usually, these effects cause many smokers to panic and go back to cigarettes.

 Why Not Other Tobacco?

 In the worst cases, you may even continue smoking while using this second form of tobacco.
-This is why you should quit smoking using tobacco-free products.
+This is why you should quit smoking by using tobacco-free products.